keu/docs/astro/cli/authenticate-to-clouds.md

 - Configurations in `azure_client_id`, `azure_tenant_id`, and `azure_client_secret`.
 - An explicit username & password provided in the connection.

-For example, if you completed the configuration in this document and then created a new AWS connection with its own username and password, Airflow would use those credentials instead of the credentials in `~/.aws/config`.
+For example, if you completed the configuration in this document and then created a new Azure connection with its own username and password, Airflow would use those credentials instead of the credentials in `~/.azure/config`.

 </TabItem>
 </Tabs>

-## (Optional) Test your credentials with a secrets backend
+## Test your credentials with a secrets backend

 Now that Airflow has access to your user credentials, you can use them to connect to your cloud services.
 Use the following example setup to test your credentials by pulling values from different secrets backends.